Sembcorp sinks into the red with $866m second-half loss

-SINGAPORE (THE BUSINESS TIMES) - Sembcorp Industries sank into the red with an $866 million net loss for the second half ended Dec 31, 2020, from a net profit of $56 million a year ago.
+Sembcorp Industries sank into the red with an $866 million net loss for the second half ended Dec 31 last year, from a net profit of $56 million a year ago.

 The results translate to earnings per share (EPS) of 11.09 cents from continuing operations, from an EPS of 5.04 cents a year ago.